RarelyCharlie/rarelycharlie.github.io/glossary.md

 The ~~7 Cups~~ application for iOS and Android devices (as opposed to the ~~website).~~

 # appreciation token
 A token awarded to a ~~listener~~ on progressing beyond the last ~~level~~ in a group into the next group.
 For example, a listener who is in the 5th group, Apprentice, has appreciation tokens for the four lower groups: Newbie, Novice, Beginner and Helper.
+The tokens are only shown on a listener's ~~impact~~ page.

 # Apprentice
 5th of the 27 groups of ~~listener~~ ~~levels./level~~